-Amanda Todd is a Lecturer of Human Geography within the Anthropology and Geography Department at Coastal Carolina University.
-She has been teaching geography courses for 17 years.
 Amanda teaches students to see and understand how geography impacts their daily lives, through purchases made, as tourist visiting places, and as citizens in local and global communities.
 She also strives to show how geography can be beneficial knowledge to have within many different career fields, as she has majors and non-majors in her classes.

 In classes with Amanda, students receive traditional lectures, watch documentaries, and read articles or book chapters on topics related to the course.
 She also offers choices within assignments.
 The students can select the culture, region, or particular topic that interest them personally, or that would connect in with their future career.
 She also takes the students outside for various activities depending upon the course.
 These activities may include outside observation and awareness exercises, collecting soil samples, or building a labyrinth.